nginxinc/kubernetes-ingress/docs/content/tutorials/virtual-server-with-custom-listener-ports.md

 ## Testing custom listener ports

-Since the VirtualServer resource is deployed with non-default ports, these ports must be explicitly specified when sending requests.
+You can test that the VirtualServer resource is deployed with non-default port configuration by explicitly defining them when sending requests.

 `curl` using port `8443`:

 ```shell
 curl -k https://cafe.example.com:8443/coffee